727800350/note/latex/computer/r.md

 }
 ```
 # package and model
-`summary` is a generic function used to produce result summaries of the results of various model fitting functions.
-The function invokes particular ‘methods’ which depend on the ‘class’ of the first argument.

 `fitted` is a generic function which extracts fitted values from objects returned by modeling functions.
-All object classes which are returned by model fitting functions should provide a ‘fitted’ method.
+All object classes which are returned by model fitting functions should provide a 'fitted' method.

 `data`: Loads specified data sets, or list the available data sets.